storj-archived/storj-bounty-program/bounty-details.rst

 GPG Signatures
 ---------------
-After you submitted content you done, you'll need to get paid!
+After you submitted content you've done, it's time to get paid!
 You will need to send an encrypted email of your ERC20 address to bountyPayments@storj.io.
 If you do not send an encrypted email, you will not get paid.
 If you need help with setting up GPG signatures, please reach out on `Rocket Chat`_ , specifically the #gpgsignature channel.

 .. _Rocket Chat: https://community.storj.io/home